calien666/typo3-secure-filemount/Documentation/Administration/Configuration/Index.rst

 .. attention::

-    To establish complete security, the secure file storage should be located outside the public directory.
+    To establish complete security, the secure file storage must be located outside the public directory.
 TYPO3 can work with file storages outside of its own system, so there are no problems to be editorially active in the backend.
 A file store outside the public directory increases the security of